Market Surveillance/Monitoring for Unfair Transactions

 - In light of the permeation of the internet, and the increasing number of alliances and joint business ventures between exchanges, we can expect that securities exchanges will continue to move toward an even more expansive borderless global financial system.

 - As stated before, while the financial world undergoes such rapid change, we believe that, if relevant parties commit to enter into cooperative agreements with one another, they may establish a better system for responding to any potential difficulties that may arise.

 - For this reason, as of June 22nd, 2000, the TSE has decided to join the self-regulation institution known as the Intermarket Surveillance Group (ISG).

-- The ISG is composed of 37 major self-regulation institutions from areas such as the U.S., Canada, England, Germany, and Australia, etc., it was originally established in 1983 by 9 different self-regulation bodies in the United States.
+- The ISG is composed of over 50 self-regulation institutions from areas such as the U.S., Canada, England and Germany, etc., it was originally established in 1983 by 9 different self-regulation bodies in the United States.
 Members of the group exchange information on market surveillance with the goal of improving systems for discovering and preventing unfair trading.

 - To become a member of the ISG, there are several uniform requirements.
 First, in addition to possessing laws and regulations to handle unfair trading, member institutions must also have a fully functioning system for dealing with market surveillance, etc. The TSE is the first member institution from Asia.

 - At the ISG, and at the several participant institutions, information is exchanged about the rules related to market manipulation, insider trading, front running, etc. The ISG also holds general meetings 3 times a year to discuss problems and exchange opinions on major topics from the compliance and surveillance departments of the different exchanges.

 - With the advancement of internet telecommunication technology combined with the escalating number of mutual listings of the Exchanges' products, etc on foreign markets, we anticipate a further increase in the number of transactions occurring across country borders.